mcellteam/mcell/libmcell/documentation/generated/model.rst

      | its value is ignored and instead value parameter_overrides[k] is used.

+  | First loads section compartments and for each 3D compartment that does not
+  | already exist as a geometry object in this Instantiation object, creates a
+  | box with compartment's volume and also sets its 2D (membrane) compartment name.
+  | When multiple identical geometry objects are added to the final Model object,
+  | only one copy is left so one can merge multiple Instantiation objects that created
+  | compartments assuming that their volume is the same.
-  | Loads section seed species from a BNGL file and creates release sites according to it.
+  | Then loads section seed species from a BNGL file and creates release sites according to it.
   | All elementary molecule types used in the seed species section must be already defined in subsystem.
   | If an item in the BNGL seed species section does not have its compartment set,
   | the argument default_region must be set and the molecules are then released into or onto the
   | default_region.
-  | Does not create geometry objects.
-  | All compartments used in the loaded BNGL seed species section must exist in the model before
-  | model intialization.

   | Example: `2100_gradual_bngl_load/model.py <https://github.com/mcellteam/mcell_tests/tree/mcell4_dev/pymcell4/2100_gradual_bngl_load/model.py>`_